 HEALTH DATA 2030

-Our project creates solutions, draws up fair rules and builds a bridge for the cross-border use of health data in Europe, and supports the competitiveness of the Finnish health sector.
+Our project created solutions, drew up fair rules and built a bridge for the cross-border use of health data in Europe, and supported the competitiveness of the Finnish health sector.
+The project was implemented in 2020–2023, but our work on health data will continue with TEHDAS 2 and the preparation of a new project.

 Projects